lanlou1554/15618-final-project/README.md

 ## Schedule

-### Week 1: Algorithm Code and Basic OpenMP Parallel Implementation (4.8-4.14)
+**4.8-4.16: Serial Algorithm Code and Basic Parallelism via OpenMP (Done)**

-- Implement the serial version of 3D PIC algorithm.
+- Yuanxin, Lan: Implement the serial version of the modified 3D PIC algorithm.
-- Try basic methods to parallelize this method via OpenMP.
+- Yuanxin, Lan: Implement the basic OpenMP parallel version.
+When moving particles, we parallelize by particles; while when updating the electromagnetic field grid, we parallelize by grids.

-### Week 2: Deep Performance Analysis and Parallel Method Improvement (4.15-4.21)
+**4.17-4.21: Basic OpenMP and MPI Parallelism**

-- Analyze the workload balance, cache hit rate, synchronous and communication time.
++ Yuanxin: Basic OpenMP parallel implementation, incluing parallelize by particles and parallelize by grids.
-- Find a better way to improve the parallel performance.
++ Lan: Basic MPI parallel implementation, incluing parallelize by particles and parallelize by grids.

-### Week 3: Explore MPI or New Setting (4.22-4.28)
+**4.22-4.25: Deep Performance Analysis and Parallel Mehhod Improvement**

-- Try to finish our 125% goal, including exploring MPI parallel method or parallelize PIC in a more challenging setting.
++ Yuanxin: Deep analysis for OpenMP parallel implementation, and improve it.

-### Week 4: Documentation, Demo, and Finalization (4.29-5.5)
++ Lan: Deep analysis for MPI parallel implementation, and improve it.

-- Document the implementation details, design decisions, and benchmarking results in a comprehensive report.
++ If time permits, we also want to explore MPI task stealing.

-- Analyze the performance data to identify strengths, weaknesses, and trade-offs of past parallel version.
+**4.26-4.29: Explore Faster Serial PIC and Its Parallelism**

-- Summarize key findings, lessons learned, and recommendations for future improvements.
++ Lan: Implement faster serial PIC algorithm, using a hashmap to record the charged particles for one certain grid point, so we don't need to traverse all the particles.
-- Prepare presentation materials for the parallelism competition or any project presentations.
++ Yuanxin: Try to better parallelize this faster PIC algorithm, maybe including fine-grained/lock-free implementation of this hashmap.

-## Reference
+**4.30-5.5: Documentation, Poster Event Slides**

-[1] F.H.
-Harlow (1955).
-"A Machine Calculation Method for Hydrodynamic Problems".
-Los Alamos Scientific Laboratory report LAMS-1956.
++ Yuanxin: Conduct sensitive studies for OpenMP and finish final report.
-[2] Dawson, J.M.
-(1983).
-"Particle simulation of plasmas".
-Reviews of Modern Physics.
-55 (2): 403–447.
++ Lan:  Conduct sensitive studies for MPI and finish poster event slides.